Azure/packer-azure/README.md

 You must have an Azure subscription to begin using Azure. http://azure.microsoft.com

-You can build Linux and Windows Azure images with this plugin.
+You can build Linux and Windows Azure images (targets) with this plugin.

-You can execute the plugin from both Windows and Linux dev-boxes
+You can execute the plugin from both Windows and Linux dev-boxes (clients).

 **The bin directory contains binaries and example configurations for Packer-Azure.**